AmmarAlzureiqi/zyumn.ai/README.md

    pip install -r requirements.txt
    ```

-4. Set up environment variables (see `.env.example` for required variables)

-5. Run the development server:
+4. Run the development server:
    ```
    npm run dev
    ```

-6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the result.

 ## Contributing